 How Jobfeed by Textkernel works

 In 2003, Textkernel started aggregating job vacancy information for matching and analytical purposes under the label ‘Jobfeed’ in The Netherlands.
-Today, Textkernel is market leader in this domain in the Netherlands and has been expanding Jobfeed into other countries in Europe, such as Germany and France.
+Today, Textkernel is market leader in this domain in the Netherlands and has been expanding Jobfeed into other countries, such as Germany, France and the US.
 Due to its strong technological base and domain knowledge, Textkernel created a unique source of job market data, allowing users to gain insight into the demand side of the labour market.